 Often like most cases in traditional medicine- this is too late.

-Now we can see how the immune system reacts to the chemical(s) which is far more clinically relevant than just seeing high levels.
+Now we can see how the immune system reacts to the chemical(s) which is far more clinically relevant than just seeing high levels on blood work.

 The new Cyrex Array 11 test looks to see if the immune system is activated with any amount of chemical exposure.
 This may explain how exposure to small amounts of household chemicals can still have a major immune response which may ultimately create ill health.